-Students must complete 10 days of supervised practice (65 hours) within this period of registration
+Students registered with the NMC and HCPC must complete 10 days of supervised practice (65 hours) within this period of registration.
+Students registered with GPhC 12 days of supervised practice (90 hours)

-There is no compensation allowed for this programme due to PRSB accreditation.
+No compensation is allowed for this programme due to PSRB accreditation.